When plan participants’ employment ends, they have several options to consider, when deciding how to distribute their retirement savings.

 Your financial professional or retirement plan coordinator can give you more information.

-Our distribution kit provides education materials for you and your employees.
-Distribution kits can be automatically mailed to terminated employees.
+Our distribution kit provides education materials for you and your employees about the options they have when leaving your employment.
+Distribution kits can be automatically mailed to terminated employees or downloaded online.

 The kits include: